aiverify-foundation/moonshot/README.md

 * ✨ <b>Interpreting test results</b>

-Using Moonshot's Web UI, you can produce a [HTML report]() that visualises your test results in easy-to-read charts.
-You can also conduct a deeper analysis of the raw test results through the [JSON Results]() or the [Database]() that logs the full prompt-response pairs.
+Using Moonshot's Web UI, you can produce a HTML report that visualises your test results in easy-to-read charts.
+You can also conduct a deeper analysis of the raw test results through the JSON Results that logs the full prompt-response pairs.

 ![Report Example Chart](./misc/report-example-chart.png)